kathirpmdk-star/veats/README.md

-# College Event Registration & Canteen Ordering Web App
+# College Canteen Food Ordering Web App

-This project is a beginner-friendly Python Flask web application for registering college events and ordering food from the canteen.
-Users can collect their orders by showing their order number.
+This project is a modern Python Flask web application designed exclusively for ordering food from the college canteen.
+With over 20,000 students on campus, the canteen often experiences long queues and crowded waiting areas during lunch and snack times.
+This app was developed to solve that problem by allowing students to order food in advance and collect it quickly by showing their order ID—eliminating the need to stand in line.

 ## Features
-- Fetch event details from https://eventhubcc.vit.ac.in/EventHub/
+- Browse canteen menu and order food online
-- Event registration
+- Add items to a cart and place orders
-- Food ordering
+- Receive a unique order ID for collection
-- Order collection by order number
+- Skip the queue—just show your order ID to collect your food

 ## Getting Started
 1. Install Python 3.x
-2. Install Flask: `pip install flask requests`
+2. Install Flask: `pip install flask`
 3. Run the app: `python app.py`

 ## Project Structure